carrevue/OpenSB/private/skins/common/markdown/terms_of_service.md

 # Terms of Service
-Last updated by Chaziz on January 6th 2025.
+Last updated by Chaziz on May 2nd 2025.

-(DRAFT)

 The term "platform" refers to both the SquareBracket website, and its sister/mirror website FulpTube.
 We are not affiliated with the original FulpTube from 2020-2021, nor the unrelated website known as squareBracket that previously went by the names Quadium and Brickface.

+The platform is unavailable in certain countries, including Azerbaijan.

 By using the platform, you agree to these terms: